This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have a change in vaginal discharge.

-- You have burning when you urinate or you are urinating less.
+- You have burning when you urinate or you are urinating less than is normal for you.

 - You have questions or concerns about your condition or care.